Lexington Winter Invitational

 I view debate as a forum to critically test and challenge approaches to change the world for the better.
 I prefer in depth debate with developed material that you look like you have a grasp of.
 I will always work hard to evaluate correctly and with little intervention, especially if you are putting in hard work debating.

 Ultimately, do not let any of this sway you from debating how you prefer.
-Doing what you think you are best at will probably be your greatest option.
+Doing what you think you are the best educator on will probably be your greatest option.
 If any of this is unclear or you have questions that I have not address below please feel free to ask me before a round.
 Have fun, debate confidently, and be genuine.

 PAPERLESS and prep time (LD and Policy specific):